emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 **How could we improve our score?**

-First, once in a while, we can re-compute the actual `gains` for all cells.
+First, once in a while, we can re-compute the actual `gains` for all cells - remember that what we cache are approximations.
 This may improve our score.

 The best other option seems to improve target coverage on the `opera` and `rue_de_londres` examples.